Purpose

 override this storage by specifying different default tablespace

-.For range_range, range-list, and list-list composite-partitioned tables, you can specify default attributes for the range or list subpartitions in the
+storage for the subpartitions of an individual partition in the second STORE IN clause in the index_subpartition_clause.For range_range, range-list, and list-list composite-partitioned tables, you can specify default attributes for the range or list subpartitions in the

-clause.
+PARTITION clause.
 You can override

 this storage by specifying different attributes for the range or list

-.You cannot specify key compression for an index partition unless you have specified key compression for the index.
+subpartitions of an individual partition in the SUBPARTITION clause of the index_subpartition_clause.You cannot specify key compression for an index partition unless you have specified key compression for the index.

 index_subpartition_clause This clause lets you specify names and tablespace storage for index subpartitions in a composite-partitioned table.